polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 }
 ```

 This event will be emitted any number of times.
-It might happen that the tx is found in a best block, then it disappears, comes back, etc. We'll pass all that information to the consumer.
+It might happen that the tx is found in a best block, then this block gets pruned and is not anymore in the new best block branch, comes back, etc. We'll pass all that information to the consumer.

-Then, when the tx will be finalized, we'll emit the following event once and will complete the subscription.
+Here two things can happen.
+The first one is that the tx gets in a block that becomes finalized.
+In this case we will emit the following event once and will complete the subscription.

 ```ts
 type TxFinalized = {